Aleister Crowley,

 Every Man And Every Woman Is A Star

-seems to have lost interest in things magical for several years.
-In 1905, he was part of an ill-fated expedition to climb a Himalayan mountain peak, in which several members of the party died.
-He spent several years travelling through China,
+Aiwassand his battle with Mathers, Crowleyseems to have lost interest in things magical for several years.
+In 1905, he was part of an ill-fated expedition to climb a

 Rangoon, India.